briankwest/ruth/README.md

 ## 📜 System Configuration

-**Configured for Brian West** - Progressive Constitutional Democrat from McAlester, OK
+**⚠️ IMPORTANT: Configure sender.json with YOUR information before using!**

-The AI drafts letters emphasizing:
+The default configuration uses placeholder "John Doe" information.
+You MUST update `sender.json` with your real information before sending any letters.

-- Constitutional patriotism and democratic values
+### Customizing Your Voice

-- Responsible gun rights with common-sense safety
+The AI can draft letters emphasizing your personal political perspectives.
+Example themes:
-- Healthcare as a human right
+- Constitutional values and democratic principles
-- Humane immigration policy
+- Policy priorities important to you
-- Support for social safety nets
+- Local and national issues you care about
-- Civil rights and equality
+- Your preferred communication style

-To customize for your own voice, edit `prompt.md` (see [PROMPT_SYSTEM.md](PROMPT_SYSTEM.md))
+To customize the AI's writing voice, edit `prompt.md` to match your political views and communication style (see [PROMPT_SYSTEM.md](PROMPT_SYSTEM.md))

 ## ✨ How It Works